luojunwei/LROD/README.md

 ```
 3) Installing.
 ```
-    FLRO should run on Linux operating sysetm with gcc.
+    LROD should run on Linux operating sysetm with gcc.
 We test FLRO using gcc4.6.3 on Ubuntu.
     Create a main directory (eg:FLRO).
 Copy all source code to this directory. cd FLRO
 	make all